gtorres2/gtcolorado/README.md

 - 👋 Hi, I’m @gtcolorado (Geovanna)
 - 👀 I’m interested in learning and starting a new career.
 - 🌱 I’m currently learning Italian and Portuguese
-- 💞️ I’m looking to collaborate with this cohort on this Jumpstart
+- 💞️ I’m looking to collaborate with this cohort
 - 📫 How to reach me gtcolorado@me.com

 <!---